Frequently Asked Questions

 Which golf shoes are waterproof?

 To some degree, most golf shoes are waterproof.
 However, the extent of this waterproofing varies quite a bit.
 One of the best ways to determine if a golf shoe is waterproof is to see if it offers a waterproof warranty/guarantee, and for how long.
 The most effective shoes for waterproofing offer two year warranties/guarantees, while others offer only one year, or none at all.
-In our opinion, the best all around golf shoes for keeping your feet dry are the PUMA TitanTour IGNITE and the Under Armour Spieth 3.
+In our opinion, the best all around golf shoes for keeping your feet dry are the PUMA TitanTour IGNITE and the Under Armour Spieth 4 GORE-TEX.
 These shoes combine awesome waterproofing with amazing aesthetics and performance/support.
+One of the best shoes geared specifically for rainy conditions is the Adidas S2G.
+Because it's not as bulky as the other "super waterproof" golf shoes, you will find it great for walking.

 Which golf shoes are the most comfortable?